uktrade/directory-ui-export-readiness/article/templates/article/markdown/14_license-your-product-or-service.md

 ### Set up a licensing agreement

-There is a risk that your idea, or intellectual property (IP), could be stolen or the brand devalued by a product or service being delivered that doesn&rsquo;t meet your standards.
+There is a risk that your idea or IP could be stolen or the brand devalued by a product or service being delivered to a lower standard.
 A good licensing agreement should address these issues.

 You&rsquo;ll need legal advice to set up a licensing agreement to [protect your IP](/operations-and-compliance/what-intellectual-property-is "What intellectual property is").
 This can be costly but should be a one-off setup cost.

 The licensing agreement should clearly state: